We’re here to guide you through the repayment process, every step of the way.

 Automatic Payment

-This discount does not apply to bill pay or automatic transfers set up through a third party outside of UAS.
-Please note that if you are using a bank account to set up your automatic payment, it must be a U.S. bank account, such as your HUECU Savings account.
-You can set up automatic payments via the UAS website by visiting uasconnect.com.
+Please note that the automatic payment discount does not apply to bill pay or automatic transfers set up through a third-party outside of our servicing partner, UAS.
+If you are using a bank account to set up your automatic payment, it must be made from a U.S. bank account, such as your HUECU Savings or Checking account.
+Please refer to the below steps for additional guidance.

 Automatic Payment Instructions: